tamasseller/pet/data/container.md

 actually needed, in order to avoid the copying when a capacity increase is needed.

-However with small MMU-less embedded systems, there is no significant caching happening, so there is no real benefit in spatial maintaining spacial locality, so 'pointer chasing' is not necassarily a drawback.
+However with small MMU-less embedded systems, there is no significant caching happening, so there is no real benefit in maintaining spatial locality, so 'pointer chasing' is not necassarily a drawback.
 Also dynamic memory management needs to be carefully controlled, due to increased probability of heap fragmentation, thus has to be decoupled from the containers as much as possible.